ariadne-cps/ariadne/doc/smt_solver_design.md

 The Git history contains the experimental details; this document records the resulting design decisions.

+## ConstraintSolver coverage prerequisite

+Before moving generic ICP mechanics out of `SmtSolver`, the existing `ConstraintSolver` is being audited and brought under the same coverage discipline.
+The first audit identified file-local dead helpers and a permanently disabled shaving block in the deprecated list-based `reduce` overload; these are removed rather than covered artificially.
+Existing public numerical operations are exercised directly before any SMT refactoring so that later behavior changes can be attributed to the refactoring rather than to pre-existing coverage gaps.

+The architectural rule remains that this audit must not force SMT policy into `ConstraintSolver`: generic contraction, feasibility and splitting mechanics belong there, while epsilon weakening, epsilon-active literal selection and SMT result semantics remain in `SmtSolver`.

 ## Current open work

 The immediate work on `solvers-smt#830` is: